Phoenix Life

 Swimming

-From November through April all students in grades TK-8 participate, enjoy, and practice skills at the Salem YMCA once a week.
+From November through April all students in grades K-8 participate, enjoy, and practice skills at the Salem YMCA once a week.
 Each swimmer has a thirty-minute lesson determined by skill level, ranging from first time swimmers to preparing kids for competitive swimming.
 Students of all ages and abilities also practice skills and gain endurance while swimming laps.
 In addition to laps and a lesson, older, more advanced swimmers may help beginning swimmers practice skills.
 Swimming encourages individual excellence and promotes health and fitness for life.

 Giving Back – Local and Global Citizenship